flatcar-archive/flatcar-docs/os/migrate-from-container-linux.md

 also do this via the analogous `flatcar.config.url` option but we encourage the generic name because future versions of Ignition will only support `ignition.config.url`.

+Instead of providing the `coreos.oem.id=NAME` argument via the boot loader you need to provide `flatcar.oem.id=NAME`.
+(A change to the more generic name `ignition.platform.id` was done upstream by the Afterburn project but is not part of Container Linux yet.)

 ## Ignition configuration with QEMU

 Instead of using `opt/com.coreos/config` in the `-fw_cfg` name-value argument pair for QEMU/KVM or libvirt you need to use `opt/org.flatcar-linux/config`.